-Philippa has now turned to legal experts, Bott and Co, to secure 600 Euros compensation after numerous attempts at contacting the airline resulted in her being denied compensation without reason.
+Philippa has now turned to legal Bott and Co, to secure 600 Euros in flight compensation after numerous attempts at contacting the airline resulted in her being denied compensation without reason.

 Philippa was left holed up in a hotel for two days and nights without her luggage and essential medication.

 Two hour queue at the information desk